 - Sharp knife – love love love my Henckels – they’re affordable, durable, hold an edge, and are professional quality

 - Mixing bowl – these stackable stainless bowls are genius and make cleanup a breeze!

 - Fiesta Taco Seasoning – use this scratch recipe and save a few carbs!

 - Tongs – get the silicone tip tongs and you can use them in ALL your pans!

 - You can swap out sliced boneless and skinless chicken thighs instead of breasts.

 - Stretch the chicken even further by adding more veggies.
 Zucchini, asparagus, green beans, or your favorite keto/low-carb veggies can all be added.

-- Serve the fajitas in lettuce wraps to keep it super low-carb, or use your favorite low-carb tortillas.
+- Serve the air fryer chicken fajitas in lettuce wraps to keep it super low-carb, or use your favorite low-carb tortillas.

-- The Fiesta Taco Seasoning is probably medium spicy.
+- For fajita seasoning, I use my Fiesta Taco Seasoning which is probably medium spicy.
 Add more heat with a pinch more chipotle powder or cayenne.

 Strict Keto – enjoy these air fryer fajitas in a lettuce cup, or just gobble them up with your favorite toppings.

 Low-Carb – nosh on these keto chicken fatjias tucked into your favorite low-carb tortillas.